 - We are unable to conduct school/educational activities, student training courses, or guided tours.

 - Although we are normally unable to provide students with structured practical/industrial training, official internship experiences or student projects to fulfill degree requirements, we will assess individual requests on a case-by-case basis to determine what fits in with the scope our work and schedules.
-In such cases please do follow the same instructions as for prospective volunteers above.
+In such cases please do follow the same instructions as for prospective volunteers below.

 If enquiring about volunteering or job opportunities, please note that we are only able to accommodate volunteer requests from individuals who are already based in Peninsular Malaysia, and we are only able to offer employment opportunities to Malaysian citizens.
 For prospective volunteers please ensure that you read and adhere to the following instructions carefully: